If you are having an eviction on your record can hamper the ability to rent again.

 Find other inaccuracies in your credit report: While you are in the procedure of removing the eviction, now is an ideal time to check for other misrepresented info on your credit report.
 Look for incorrect dates and amounts, or debt that yet shows a balance when it is been paid off, and submit more disputes.

 Send a dispute to the major credit bureaus: For every bureau that lists your civil judgment, you will need to send in a separate credit dispute with documentation.

 Follow up: Removing a civil judgment or other unfair, negative items from your credit report takes time & diligence.
 Make sure to follow any instructions given by the credit bureau.
 Send follow-up communication if you do not hear back from them within 30 to 60 days.

 Thank you for reading this article, if you’re in need of more in-depth answers for your unique situation – we’re here to help!

 Do you need credit repair?
 We are here to help!

 Hopefully, that answered, “How long does an eviction stay on my credit report.” or “How long does an eviction stay on your record?”We at YMA Wealth Management Group are a team of business experts located in South Carolina.
-Credit repair is an in-demand service we offer and we’re here to help you now!
+Credit repair is an in-demand service we offer and the branch is called Masters Credit Consultants – and we’re here to help you now!
 Pick up your phone and give us a call now: 1-800-381-9206